-If you get a Mini from Optus then you can also access the Optus Sport app and watch the excellent English Premier League coverage if you’ve subscribed to it.Read more: Panasonic DX900U UHD 4K smart TV review: Best all-round TV ever?
+If you get a Mini from Optus then you can also access the Optus Sport app and watch the excellent English Premier League coverage if you’ve subscribed to it.Read more: Panasonic Viera DX900U UHD 4K smart TV review

 The main $15-per-month channel list is now very impressive and contains many channels that Foxtel spreads across numerous premium packages.
 Note CNN got added yesterday.

 Add to this all the Freeview channels and there’s a huge amount to watch.